Adaptive Computer Technology

 Computer HelpCenter AT Station is equipped with:

-CD ROM, upgraded speakers, internal zip drive, standard keyboard with Windows key, printer, HP Visioneer scanner, Arkenstone Open Book, WYNN read/write/study tool, WindowEyes screen reader, MS Office, Adobe PhotoShop, and Adobe Premiere
+CD/DVD ROM drive, upgraded speakers, standard keyboard with Windows key, printer, HP Visioneer scanner, Arkenstone Open Book, WYNN read/write/study tool, WindowEyes screen reader, MS Office, Adobe Photoshop, and Adobe Premiere

 Word Processing, Spreadsheets and Presentations